 On to what television has given us, then… just incredible seasons from Mad Men, Game Of Thrones, Parks & Rec, … the list goes on and on, and we haven’t even had the final episodes of Breaking Bad yet!
 When sites far cleverer than us talk about television overtaking film in terms of quality, they’re definitely not wrong.
 Mad Men and ame Of Thrones have both turned in stellar runs this year, bestowing upon us some of the most intricately plotted and gripping stories that I remember (although a lot of credit goes to George RR Martin for the success of GOT).
 Hannibal, Utopia and House Of Cards also came up trumps with excellent debut seasons, as did the sorely-underrated Gravity Falls; New irl matured into a sitcom both funny and heartwarming enough to rival the golden years Friends; Elementary escaped the shadow of its BBC-originating big brother to become a fine interpretation of Sherlock Holmes in its own right; 30 Rock and The Office both finished for good with returns to the form of their best days, enough to make us wish they would’ve stuck around just a year longer.
 Zombies were ironically alive and well in the last six months: The Walking Dead’s third season was its best yet, and set up an intriguing fourth, whilst BBC Three’s In The Flesh offered a fresh take on the undead, as did French series The Returned, both looking into the ramifications of a post-zombie world.
 But the biggest televisual event of 2013 so far wasn’t even technically television.
 Yes, that’s right, after seven long years Arrested Development returned exclusively on Netflix for a fourth season.
 It wasn’t exactly well received upon release, but repeat viewings and some serious in-depth analysis have shown that Mitch Hurwitz is some sort of wizard, or more realistically, a comedy genius with a penchant for interweaving plots and complex storylines.
 If you dismissed the fourth season after just a few episodes, it’s highly recommended you give it a second shot.
 The one big bum note this year was that terrible fourth season of Community; thank the TV gods that Dan Harmon is back as showrunner, even if he is a bit of an ass.

 The silver screen hasn’t been quite as successful as its smaller cousin, although it’s still capable of some magic, even in blockbusters.
-Star Trek Into Darkness [★★★★☆] and Iron Man 3 [★★★★☆] both offered up big scale thrills which actually had some grey matter between their metaphorical ears (although STID more so than Iron Man 3), and even the fraught production which birthed World War Z [★★★☆☆] didn’t hamper what turned out to be a solid action flick.
-Man Of Steel [★★★★☆] continued the purple patches of both Christopher Nolan and men in tights at the box office, as well as giving hope to DC Comics for that potential Justice League film.
+Star Trek Into Darkness [★★★☆☆] and Iron Man 3 [★★★★☆] both offered up large-scale thrills which actually had some grey matter between their metaphorical ears (although STID more so than Iron Man 3), and even the fraught production which birthed World War Z [★★★☆☆] didn’t hamper what turned out to be a solid action flick.
+Man Of Steel [★★☆☆☆] continued the purple patch of men-in-tights at the box office, but ultimately ended up dull and flawed; not a good starting point for the Justice League franchise.
 Away from explosions and budgets the size of space programs, Django Unchained proved Quentin Tarantino can make a kickass and relatively considerate film about slavery, and still piss people off; The Evil Dead [★★★☆☆] remake proved to be a very good idea indeed, vastly improving on the originals; Cloud Atlas [★★★☆☆] and Upstream Colour [★★★☆☆] provided challenging but ultimately rewarding experiments in narrative; Behind The Candelabra [★★★★☆] surprised with a thoughtful and fascinating look at the life of Liberace, and, were it not for some idiocy at HBO, should have been festooned with Oscar nominations for Matt Damon and Michael Douglas; Stoker [★★★★★] transferred the talents of Chan-Wook Park over to the English speaking world without missing a beat; if our readers are as intelligent as we hope, it should be voted our film of the year.
 However, in terms of box-office bombs, it’s been a war-torn year in cinema: both V/H/S [★★☆☆☆] and its sequel [★★☆☆☆] failed to scare or entertain much, as did home-invasion thriller The Purge [★☆☆☆☆], failing the necessary aims of every horror film; Gangster Squad [★☆☆☆☆] turned out to be a laughable near-parody, despite an excellent cast; Les Miserables [★☆☆☆☆] ended up the most miserable cinematic experience possible, save for five Oscar-worthy minutes from Anne Hathaway; Baz Luhrmann performed something akin to literary necrophilia with his garish adaptation of The Great Gatsby [★☆☆☆☆]; Mama [★★☆☆☆] became the first truly bad watch in Jessica Chastain’s filmography and Spring Breakers [★★☆☆☆]… well, god knows what to say about that.

 There is still hope for you popcorn addicts in the next six months however.
 Only God Forgives looks set to be another fine instalment of the “Ryan Gosling Looks Beautiful And Kicks People’s Heads Off” series directed by Nicolas Winding Refn; Alfonso Cuaron’s Gravity will give the world a whole new batch of worries over going into space; Pacific Rim will result in a whole plethora of nerdgasms, as well producing a lot of new kaiju fans; The Coens return with Inside Llewelyn Davis; Thor, The Hobbit and The Hunger Games all release sequels towards the end of the year; and The Wolf Of Wall Street sees DiCaprio and Scorsese team up once again, with Leo looking for that elusive Oscar.